-With the soaring popularity of Montessori principles, many parents feel the need to implement them at home.
+With the soaring popularity of the Montessori Method of education, many parents feel the need to implement them at home.

 As children grow up, they imitate the actions that you do.
 They love to play around the house exploring things.
 The kitchen is one of their favorite places where they pretend to work in the way they observe you doing chores.

-Your daily activities in the kitchen may seem ordinary and redundant to you, but it’s new and exciting to your kid.
+Your daily activities in the kitchen may seem ordinary, monotonous, and redundant to you, but it’s new and exciting to your kid.

 A kitchen is an ideal place to introduce Montessori principles to your child.